Aldo Valletti

 Aldo Valletti (2 January 1930 – 1 January 1992) was an Italian film actor best known for the role of President Curval in Salò, or the 120 Days of Sodom, directed by Pier Paolo Pasolini.

 Biography

 Aldo Valletti was born 1930 in Rome.
-His first appearance in cinema, not credited, dates back to 1956, in Poor, But Handsome by Dino Risi.
+His first appearance in cinema, uncredited, dates back to 1956, in Poor, But Handsome by Dino Risi.

-After numerous uncredited and minor roles, in 1975, he was chosen by Pasolini to appear in the film Salò, or the 120 Days of Sodom, in which he was dubbed by Marco Bellocchio.
+After numerous uncredited and minor roles, in 1975, he was chosen by Pasolini to star in the film Salò, or the 120 Days of Sodom, in which his character was voiced by Marco Bellocchio.
 Answering a question about the choice of Valletti for Salò, Pasolini said: "This is a generic actor that in more twenty years of work has never spoken a word."

 Later, he appeared in a number of films in supporting roles, working with, among others, Damiano Damiani, Fernando Di Leo, Tinto Brass and Steno; his last appearance was in 1980, in Arrivano i gatti by Carlo Vanzina.